CME & MOC Registration Instructions

 Disclosures:

-Dr. Ehrhardt has received a consulting fee from Novo Nordisk and has investigator-initiated grants with Dexcom.
-Dr. Savitha Subramanian is on the advisory board for Abbot Diabetes Care and was formerly on the advisory board for Akcea Therapeutics and Amarin.
-All additional planners and faculty have no relevant financial relationships with ACCME-defined commercial interests for anyone who was in control of the content of this activity and all content of this activity has been reviewed in advance to ensure no commercial bias is perceived or present.
+Dr. Nicole Ehrhardt has received consultant/ advisor fees from Bayer, Dexcom, and Novo Nordisk, has investigator-initiated grants with Dexcom and Novo Nordisk, and educational grants from Boehringer Ingelheim and Novo Nordisk.
+Dr. Savitha Subramanian is on the advisory boards for Abbott Diabetes Care and Ionis Pharmaceuticals.
+Dr. Kelley Branch has received consulting fees from Bayer, Janssen, and Kestra, and received a grant or research support from Hanmi.
+All additional planners have no relevant financial relationships with ACCME-defined ineligible companies for anyone who was in control of the content of this activity and all content of this activity has been reviewed in advance to ensure no commercial bias is perceived or present.

 Funding Acknowledgement:

-This CME Series is supported in part by educational grants from Novo Nordisk.
+This CME Series is supported in part by educational grants from Boehringer Ingelheim.

 Contact Us